ZarnackGroup/racoon_clip/docs/tutorial.rst

 Get an annotation
 ------------------
-First download a human genome assembly (as fasta) and genome annotation (as gtf).
-You can for examle get them from `GENCODE <https://www.gencodegenes.org/human/>`_.
+First, download a human genome assembly (as fasta) and genome annotation (as gtf).
+You can for example get them from `GENCODE <https://www.gencodegenes.org/human/>`_.

 .. code:: bash